 Zoho Workplace is yet another product from this publisher based in India.
 The company is pretty prolific when it comes to releasing business finance software and has most, if not all bases now covered.
 Zoho Workplace was unveiled not long ago, although it does comprise plenty that you might have seen before, with many aspects of the package having been featured elsewhere.

 - Want to try Zoho Workplace?
 Check out the website here

 Nevertheless, Zoho Workplace is a neat new take on what the company does best, which is to harness the best in productivity tools and bundle the into a suite of software that proves to be both easy to use and cost effective.
 Zoho Workplace currently consists of nine applications, all of which can be used together or as standalone applications.
-The concept isn’t a new one, but it’s a nice variation on the software suite theme.
+There’s a key new feature called TrueSync that makes the process of team members working with multiple files much more straightforward.